 ui-library: "*") or only pin to the next major version (

 ui-library: "^3.2.1") but then that makes other things a bit more complicated, like testing.
-For instance if someone pushes a new shared library update, any app that gets built-deployed from that point forward, who doesn't have the version pinned, is going to pull-in the updated library.
+For instance, if someone pushes a new shared library update, any app that gets built-deployed from that point forward, who doesn't have the version pinned, is going to pull in the updated library.
 This isn't always clear that it's happening.
-If things break, it could be totally unrelated to the app code changes which initiated the deployment and have the developer scratching their head and sending them on a while goose chase.
+If things break, it could be totally unrelated to the app code changes which initiated the deployment and have the developer scratching their head and sending them on a wild goose chase.
 This is no bueno!

 I'm actively looking for a solution to this problem so if anyone has any ideas let me know!